You are here

 4. Delivery of the European Pillar of Social Rights

-We call on all MEPs to act to ensure the delivery of the European Pillar of Social Rights are delivered across the areas of:
+We call on all MEPs to act to ensure the European Pillar of Social Rights are delivered across the areas of:

 - Equal opportunity and access to the labour market;